dataunfound/Pipeline_Simulator/README.md

 I chose this project to connect theoretical computer architecture with practical software engineering.
 Building this simulator helped me demonstrate complex data structuring, algorithmic search implementations, and solid error handling in Python.

 ## Key Features
-* **Instruction Parsing:** Converts raw text into structured dictionaries to keep track of registers easily.
+* **Smart Instruction Parsing:** Converts raw text into structured dictionaries.
+It is fully case-insensitive (e.g., `add` and `ADD` work the same) to provide a better user experience.
-* **File Input Safety:** Includes strict try-except error checking to stop the program from crashing if a file is missing or if the instruction syntax is wrong.
+* **File Input Safety:** Includes strict try-except error checking to stop the program from crashing if a file is missing, empty, or if the instruction syntax is wrong.
-* **Pipeline Engine:** Simulates the five standard stages (Instruction Fetch, Instruction Decode, Execute, Memory Access, and Writeback) in exact chronological order.
+* **Pipeline Engine:** Simulates the five standard stages (Instruction Fetch, Instruction Decode, Execute, Memory Access, and Writeback) in exact chronological order, including proper final cycle flushing.
 * **Smart Hazard Detection:** Actively scans the active stages to find data dependencies.
 When a hazard is found, it injects a STALL bubble and dynamically reports exactly which register caused the delay (e.g., `STALL (Wait R1)`).
 * **Hardware Optimization:** Implements internal forwarding.
 This allows the decode stage to read a register in the exact same cycle it gets updated, which significantly reduces unnecessary stalls.
 * **Rich UX & Data Visualization:** Features a color-coded terminal interface for clear cycle tracking, and uses the `matplotlib` library to show a final bar chart comparing ideal performance with the actual clock cycles taken.